A Quick Malware Teardown

 Breaking out Wireshark we can see what happens upon execution.
 The executable does a DNS lookup to a fixed domain and if it finds it (as in the infected node is connected to the internet) it’ll send a plaintext HTTP POST request to the file: /*/gate.php containing a binary stream (using the User-Agent: User-Agent: Mozilla/4.0 (compatible; MSIE 5.0; Windows 98).
 When the server receives the stream it responds with: STATUS-IMPORT-OK

 The server that it communicates with has a couple of interesting features exposed though, one of which is the Apache Server-status.
 The Server-status page is interesting because it exposes resources recently used and who requested them.
-Within this file, amongst many other things, we see the attacker has exposed their administrative interface.
+Within this file, amongst many other things, we see the threat actor has exposed their administrative interface.

 Jumping back to summarise, we started out at: “Quotation.vbs is a data file and is not considered to be malicious.”
 However in a few minutes we’ve discovered that the .vbs file drops a binary which is executed through regsvr32.exe and calls home to a C2 interface on a fixed domain name.
 In fact that web server hosting the C2 also exposes many malicious functions including copies of Crypting software, DDoS interfaces and more.
 So I’d have to argue that yeah, Quotation .vbs is in fact malicious.